Automation in the Post-COVID Contact Center

 Digital workers may also bolster an increasing trend toward omni-channel automation.
 For example, many CSPs are using smart chatbots across web, app, social and messaging channels to take on more front-line customer care and support responsibilities.
 Digital workers play a useful role in connecting chatbots intelligently to backend processes and data stores, enabling chatbots to respond quickly, execute more complex tasks and deliver a more personalized CX.

 96% of CSPs say staffed channels like contact centers will remain important to their customer experience (CX) strategies, which in turn means automation will continue to be needed to make staff-driven interactions faster, more productive and more positive.

-In our upcoming report, “Intelligent Automation in the Telco Contact Center,” we will focus on the how CX transformation and the pandemic are impacting CSP’s contact centers; how contact center agent roles are changing; and how CSPs are using intelligent automation to reduce costs, minimize security risks, improve the agent’s job, and deliver a better overall CX.
+Our new report “Intelligent Automation in the Telco Contact Center,” focuses on the how CX transformation and the pandemic are impacting CSP’s contact centers; how contact center agent roles are changing; and how CSPs are using intelligent automation to reduce costs, minimize security risks, improve the agent’s job, and deliver a better overall CX.